mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 ### Known Issues
 For a full list of current open issues / features requests see [GitHub repo](https://github.com/mvalla/openhab2-addons/issues)

 - With some latest firmware versions of MyHOMEServer_1, rollershutters are not discovered because this gateways responds to device status request with a invalid OpenWebNet message.
-This is a bug by BTicino and not a problem of the binding.
+This is a BUG by BTicino and not a problem of the binding.
 See: https://github.com/mvalla/openhab2-addons/issues/34

 - In some cases dimmers connected to a F429 Dali-interface cannot be discovered, even if switched ON and dimmed.
 This looks like as a limitation of some gateways that do not report status of Dali devices when requested.